bright-dev/bright/doc/source/bright.rst

 The `FCComps` extension module contains all of the fuel cycle components that Bright may use and exists within the `bright` package.

-The documentation for `FCComps` is split up based on component object (or class).
+The documentation for `bright` is split up based on component object (or class).
 This demonstrates the heirarchy between classes and allows for greater exploration of each components methodology.
-For a listing of isonames raw docstrings (helpful if you need to know C++ signatures), please see :doc:`FCComps_raw`.

 **Components**